AXbusiness/Dynamics365-MetaDataExplorer/README.md

 - [ ] Search in packages and models.

 ## MS4 - Console application implementation
-- [ ] Implement a serialize/deserialize functionality for cachinge between multiple commands.
+- [ ] Implement a serialize/deserialize functionality for caching between multiple commands.
 - [ ] Search for and use a cool command line parser.
 - [ ] Have the "load and validate" operation (which in verbose mode, visualizes to std-output).